Manager of Operations & Communications

 Erik is a former Hussite Bell Ringer and is director of the Gregor BellChor at Home Moravian Church.
 He is assistant director of the Home Church Band.

 A prolific composer and arranger, Erik strives to create appropriate, worshipful music for instruments and voices.
 While the majority of his compositions are for trombone & organ, or various combinations of brass, he has also written 25 pieces for handbells, several organ chorale preludes, and a few choral anthems.

-A Moravian bandsman since the moment he buzzed into his first trombone in 6th grade (with the help of Denny Fordham), Erik was guided, early on, by Sandy Poindexter, and studied with Ron Borror (UNCSA, Stony Brook Univ., American Brass Quintet, NY City Ballet Orch., American Symphony).
+A Moravian bandsman since the moment he buzzed into his first trombone in 6th grade (with the help of Denny Fordham), Erik was guided, early on, by Sandy Poindexter, and studied with Ron Borror (American Brass Quintet, NY City Ballet Orch., American Symphony) at UNC School of the Arts and Stony Brook University (SUNY).
 His playing and approach to the bass trombone were heavily influenced by Jeff Reynolds (Downey Moravian Trombone Choir, Los Angeles Philharmonic).

 Service to the Church is part of Erik’s heritage: his father, grandfather, and three uncles are/were Moravian ministers, as are three of his cousins.

 Salzwedel and his wife, Mary Elen Kollman, live near Bethabara; they are members of Home Moravian Church.
 Erik is the proud father of two amazing daughters, Hannah and Eve.